Updated on April 26, 2019 by

 Access to EISCAT data, in all forms, follows, as far as is practical, the recommendations and practices of ICSU (the International Council of Scientific Unions) and provides unrestricted access for scientific research, subject only to reasonable charges to cover costs of copying and distribution, to all EISCAT data where these principally comprise the accumulated archives of raw and analysed (quick-look) Common and Special Program (more than one year old) data.
 If you use some of our data, please remember to add a brief acknowledgement before you dispatch your completed your work for publication.

 In common with most externally funded institutions, EISCAT requests that an acknowledgement of the following general form be added to all publications which use data originating in any part of the EISCAT facilities.

-EISCAT is an international association supported by research organisations in China (CRIRP), Finland (SA), Japan (NIPR and STEL), Norway (NFR), Sweden (VR), and the United Kingdom (NERC)
+EISCAT is an international association supported by research organisations in China (CRIRP), Finland (SA), Japan (NIPR and ISEE), Norway (NFR), Sweden (VR), and the United Kingdom (UKRI)

 If you need further clarification on this point, please contact Ingemar Häggstrom in the first instance.
 Thank you!